Yunus Nadi Abalıoğlu: Turkish War of Independence

 Yunus Nadi also served in the Grand National Assembly as the deputy for İzmir and founded the Anadolu Agency in 1920 alongside writer Halide Edip.
 The agency was backed by Mustafa Kemal, who provided initial support and personally reviewed several of the Agency’s articles before publication.
 The Agency worked extensively with Yeni Gün to provide coverage during the Battle of Sakarya.
+After the founding of the Turkish Communist Party, Yunus Nadi became editor of Anadoluda Yeni Gün, the party's newspaper.

 Yunus Nadi’s writing during this time was characterized by its militant nationalism and antipathy toward the Istanbul Government.
 In 1921, he wrote that “if necessary, we will also cover Istanbul in blood from one end to the other,” and that those “miserable souls who wanted a sultan and a padishah” could “choke in their own blood.”

 After the Treaty of Lausanne was signed on July 24, 1923, Yunus Nadi became chairman of the committee tasked with writing the new constitution, and on October 29, 1923, on the day of the establishment of the Republic, he gave a speech before the Grand National Assembly discussing its articles.